-Avoid the madness with these practical tips on how to run errands with kids.
-Get things done and even enjoy the time you spend together.
+Avoid the madness with these practical tips on how to run errands with kids and not go crazy.
+Get things done and even enjoy the time you spend together!

 Errands and kids.
 Somehow they don’t mix as well as I wish they would.
 I’m either alone with them and need to run my errands, kids or not.
 Or I want to take them with me to cut down on time.

 But getting to the car takes at least 10 minutes.
 My hands are full with bags galore.
 When my twins were babies, I debated needing to take the stroller to the grocery and wondered how I’d push that and the shopping cart.
 And I was scared they’d have a public meltdown.